-The chapter 6 of the tutorial - SALOME Concepts - presents a list of main concepts of SALOME platform.
+The chapter 6 of the tutorial "SALOME Concepts" presents main concepts of SALOME platform.
 Having met an unknown word (notion, concept) in the tutorial, please, refer to this chapter for explanations.

-1.2 Pre-requisites
+1.2 PRE-REQUISITES

-This tutorial is applicable to the SALOME platform version 5.1.3 and newer.
-For other prerequisites (3rd-party products) please refer to the SALOME 5.1.3 requirements.
+This tutorial is applicable to the SALOME platform version 7.3.0 and newer.
+For other prerequisites (3rd-party products) please refer to the SALOME requirements.